Mikhail Abramov

-Mikhail Yuryevich Abramov (Russian: Михаил Юрьевич Абрамов) (October 12, 1963, Moscow – August 20, 2019, Poros) was a Russian businessman and entrepreneur, founder and owner of the Museum of Russian Icons.
+Mikhail Yuryevich Abramov (Russian: Михаил Юрьевич Абрамов) (October 12, 1963 – August 20, 2019) was a Russian businessman and entrepreneur, founder and owner of the Museum of Russian Icons.
 Honorary member of the Russian Academy of Arts.

 Biography

 He was born in Moscow into a family of doctors.

 In 1981-1982 he studied at the Chemical Technology Faculty of Moscow Institute of Technology of Light Industry.

 In 1982-1984 he served in the Soviet Army on the Kola Peninsula.
 He finished his service with the rank of senior sergeant.

 In 1985 Abramov became an entrepreneur.
 He owned cooperatives for sewing leather and fur products.

 In 1991-2000 he headed the construction department at Ingosstrakh.

 In 2001 he worked as deputy general director of JSC "Moscow Insurance Company".

 In 2006 he founded the public Museum of the Russian Icon from his private collection.
 According to Forbes, Mikhail Abramov spent tens of thousands of US dollars a month on the maintenance of the museum.

 In 2014 he participated in the preparation of the law «About collecting and private collections in the Russian Federation».
 In the same year, he was a member of the working group of the Commission of the Ministry of Culture on the acquisition of museum objects.

 In 2018 he became an Honorary Member of the Russian Academy of Arts.

 Mikhail Abramov died on August 20, 2019, in a helicopter crash in Greece off the coast of Poros Island.
 He was buried at the Vagankovo Cemetery in Moscow.